Discovering environments with XRM: Experiments

+For sub-population shift tasks, we experiment with seven datasets and four algorithms detailed in Appendix \ref{app:exp}.
+We compare results with 3 sources of environment annotations: \begin{itemize}[leftmargin=*, itemsep=-3pt] \item None: no env. annotations---class labels are used instead, \item Human: original human-annotated environments, \item XRM: inferred environments discovered by our method. \end{itemize}

-\paragraph{Metrics} Regardless of how training and validation groups are discovered, we always report test worst-group-accuracy over the human group annotations provided by each dataset.
+\paragraph{Metrics} Regardless of how training and validation environments are discovered, we always report test worst-group-accuracy over the human environment annotations provided by each dataset.
 The tables hereby presented show averages over ten random seeds.
-For tables with error bars, see~\cref{app:xrm_app}.
+For results with error bars, see~\cref{tab:xrm_full}.